 - Your partner’s infidelity or addiction may or may not have anything to do with you.

 - You may experience the betrayal of “gaslighting,” which is a term used to describe the act of someone convincing you that your reality is not real.

 - Symptoms of betrayal trauma includes low self-esteem, confusion, loss of identity, and—most importantly—an inability to trust your instincts.

 - You may be re-traumatized by your social support such as friends, loved ones, or even unprepared mental health professionals who despite best intentions come with their own biases.

-In this Recovery Group we help you navigate the experience betrayal.
-To begin the healing and recovery process for partners and spouses, join New York Pathways 12-week Partners Recovery Group.
+In this Recovery Group we help you navigate the experience of betrayal.
+To begin the healing and recovery process for partners and spouses, join New York Pathways Partners Recovery Group.

 Starting December 14th